Why Do You Say You Are Right When You Are Not!

 8- Ultimately it is our responsibility to share when we need a little caring friendship.
 But doing so requires that we be ‘in the right place’ to ask someone if he or she has time to talk, confident enough to show that we feel inferior and need someone to talk to.
 And, again, don’t take it personally if they respond that they are too busy to talk right now, but they will come back to us and talk later.

 9- It is also important to be clear about what we need.
-Is it advice, a person simply listening without comment, friend, kiss?
+Is it advice, a person simply listening without comment, a friend, or a kiss?
 Doing so allows everyone to know what is expected of them.

 And do not forget that none of us work in an empty environment.
 The other person, no doubt, will have his or her story, issues, and problems that concern him or her.
 Try to reconnect and allow time for them to be heard.
 And if you find that you are having a hard time remembering that talking to your doctor or consulting a counselor or hypnotherapist can give you the professional support you need in your journey to feel really healthy.